mstksg/inCode/copy/entries/monad-plus-2.md

 ~~~

 Perfect!
 You can probably quickly verify that all of these solutions are
 indeed Pythagorean triples.
-Out of the 720 journeys undertaken by
+Out of the 220 journeys undertaken by
 `triplesUnder 10`, only two of them survived to the end to be successful.
 Out
-of the 13800 journeys in `triplesUnder 25`, only eight of them made it to the
+of the 2925 journeys in `triplesUnder 25`, only eight of them made it to the
 end.
 The rest "died"/failed, and as a result we do not even observer their
 remains.

-While the full diagram of `triplesUnder 5` has 60 branches, here is a diagram
+While the full diagram of `triplesUnder 5` has 35 branches, here is a diagram
-for those branches with $a > 2$:
+for those branches with $a > 2$, which has 10:

 ![*triplesUnder 5*, all journeys (where a > 2) illustrated](/img/entries/monad-plus/triplesunder.png "triplesUnder 5")